bedsongultom/bedsongultom.github.io/README.md

 ## How to test

-* If you want to test it, please be sure to have the [bedsongultom.github.io](https://github.com/bedsongultom/bedsongultom.github.io) running.
+* If you want to test it, please be sure to have this repo running.

 ```
 git clone https://github.com/bedsongultom/bedsongultom.github.io